nest/nest-simulator/doc/htmldoc/synapses/connection_management.rst

 This documentation not only describes how to define network connectivity in NEST, but also provides details on connectivity concepts.
 The article "Connectivity concepts in neuronal network modeling" [1]_ serves as a permanent reference for a number of connection rules and we suggest to cite it if rules defined there are used.
-This documentation instead represents a living reference for these rules, and deviations from and extensions to what is described in the article are here highlighted in green.
+This documentation instead represents a living reference for these rules, and deviations from and extensions to what is described in the article will be highlighted.

 ..
-The same article also introduces a graphical notation for neuronal network diagrams which is curated in the documentation of NEST Desktop.
-TODO ADD LINK WHEN IT EXISTS
+The same article also introduces a graphical notation for neuronal network diagrams which will be curated in the documentation of :doc:`NEST Desktop <desktop:user/usage-advanced/network-graph>`.

 :ref:`spatial_networks` are described on a separate page.